wyndomb/Youtube-AI-Transcriber/TRANSCRIPT_ISSUE_PLAN.md

 - ✅ Application works correctly in local development environment
 - ❌ Application fails on Vercel deployment with multiple errors:
-  - `Failed to fetch video transcript: [YoutubeTranscript] 🚨 Transcript is disabled on this video`
-  - `Failed to fetch metadata: Unauthorized`
-  - `No captions data found in video page`
+  - ✅ Metadata fetching fixed (API Key Referrer Restriction)
+  - ❌ Transcript fetching still failing on Vercel (Direct & Innertube methods) - `No captions data found...`, `No caption tracks found...`

 ## Hypotheses

 1. **CORS Restrictions**: Vercel's environment may have stricter CORS policies than local development
-2. **YouTube IP Blocking**: YouTube may be blocking or restricting requests from Vercel's server IP ranges
+2. **YouTube IP Blocking / Page Structure Differences**: YouTube may be blocking requests or serving different HTML/data structures to Vercel's server IP ranges compared to local development (HIGHLY LIKELY for transcript failures)
-3. **Library Compatibility**: The transcript fetching library might not be compatible with Vercel's serverless environment
+3. **Library Compatibility**: The transcript fetching library might not be compatible with Vercel's serverless environment (Mitigated by custom implementation)
-4. **Authentication/Headers**: The requests from Vercel might be missing necessary headers or user-agent information
+4. **Authentication/Headers**: The requests from Vercel might be missing necessary headers or user-agent information (Partially addressed by adding Accept-Language)
 5. **Server vs. Client Execution**: The code might be executing in a different context (client vs server) on Vercel
-6. **YouTube Page Structure**: The structure of YouTube pages might be different when accessed from Vercel's IP ranges
-7. **API Key Issues**: The YouTube API key might not be properly configured in Vercel or might have restrictions
-8. **Page Format Changes**: YouTube might be serving different HTML formats for different client types
+6. ~~YouTube Page Structure~~: (Covered by Hypothesis 2)
+7. ~~API Key Issues~~: (Resolved for metadata, but potentially still relevant if API method for transcripts is used/enabled)
+8. ~~Page Format Changes~~: (Covered by Hypothesis 2)

 ## Current Diagnosis

-Initial diagnosis indicated that the YouTube API key was missing from the Vercel environment.
-This was added, but the issue persisted.
-Further investigation revealed several key issues:
+Initial diagnosis indicated issues with API keys and URL construction.
+Further investigation and fixes revealed:

-1. The URL construction for internal API calls was missing the proper protocol prefix on Vercel deployments
+1. ~~URL construction for internal API calls was missing the proper protocol prefix~~ (Fixed by refactoring).
-2. YouTube transcript fetching may be blocked by YouTube when coming from Vercel IP addresses
-3. YouTube returns different page structures when accessed from cloud providers vs. residential IPs
+2. **YouTube returns different page structures/data when accessed from cloud providers (Vercel) vs. residential IPs**.
+This is the primary suspected cause for ongoing transcript failures for Direct/Innertube methods.
-4. The regex pattern used to extract captions data was failing on certain videos
-5. The podcast metadata API was failing with an "Unauthorized" error, likely due to YouTube API key issues or restrictions
+3. The specific regex patterns and JSON parsing logic for extracting captions/transcript URLs were failing on the data received in the Vercel environment.
+4. ✅ **The YouTube Data API metadata fetch failed due to API Key HTTP Referrer restrictions**.
+This was resolved by removing the restriction in Google Cloud Console, allowing server-side calls.

 ## Implemented Solution

 We've addressed these issues with a multi-faceted approach:

-1. Added more detailed logging to track down the exact point of failure
+1. Added more detailed logging to track down the exact point of failure (including HTML/JSON snippets on failure).
-2. Fixed the URL construction for internal API calls to include the proper protocol
+2. Fixed the URL construction for internal API calls by refactoring to direct function calls.
-3. Implemented a custom fallback method for transcript fetching that uses a direct approach with browser-like headers
+3. Implemented custom fallback methods (`Direct`, `Innertube`) for transcript fetching with browser-like headers (`User-Agent`, `Accept-Language`).
-4. Added retry logic to try multiple methods of fetching transcripts
+4. Added retry logic to try multiple methods of fetching transcripts (Library -> Direct -> Innertube).
+5. **Refactored transcript fetching logic into a dedicated library (`lib/youtube-transcript.ts`)**.
+6. Implemented detailed parsing logic within `lib/youtube-transcript.ts` including:
-5. Implemented multiple regex patterns to extract captions from different YouTube page structures
+   - Multiple regex patterns to extract captions data from HTML.
+   - Logic to find and select the transcript `baseUrl`.
+   - Fetching the transcript XML/TTML content.
+   - Parsing both XML (`<text>`) and TTML (`<p>`) formats.
-6. Added timeout handling for HTTP requests to prevent hanging in error cases
+7. Added timeout handling for HTTP requests.
-7. Improved error handling and user-facing error messages
+8. Improved error handling and user-facing error messages.
-8. Added direct fallbacks for podcast metadata using oEmbed instead of the YouTube API
-9. Implemented YouTube's Innertube API approach for transcript fetching as a new fallback method
+9. Added direct oEmbed fallback for metadata.
+10. Enhanced the Innertube method with key/context extraction and a fallback to direct HTML parsing if its API calls fail.
-10. Provided more robust error handling to present useful information to the user even when transcripts can't be fetched
+11. Provided more robust error handling to present useful information to the user even when transcripts can't be fetched.

 ### Phase 1: Initial Diagnosis & Fixes